 Being a UX Designer means I get to use my creative ability in lots of different ways.
 My favourite part of the job is getting into the user’s mindset, and creating storyboards and scenarios to help figure out what kind of problems or issues someone using the product might face (it’s kind of like making comic books for a living).
 Then, I’m able to come up with a constructive solution.
 As with any position, it comes with stress, especially when the software isn’t being cooperative – but in this case, the pros definitely outweigh the cons.

-Many employers will consider a degree in a related field (subject dependent on the specialism) a prerequisite, although precedence is sometimes placed on your experience and whether you have a working knowledge of specialist programmes, systems, and coding languages.
+Many employers will consider a degree in a related field (subject dependent on the specialism) a prerequisite, although certified courses will be of benefit.
+Precedence is sometimes placed on your experience and whether you have a working knowledge of specialist programmes, systems, and coding languages.

 flat design (the latest design trend sweeping the world), Website layouts and goes into the more in-depth Mobile UI & UX.
 What is a UX Designer?
 A UX Designer's (or User Experience Designer) job is to enhance user satisfaction on a website or application, usually by improving layout of the content ...
 Read more